lars-3010/mcp-context-forge/docs/docs/index.md

 ## Contributing

 1. Fork the repo, create a feature branch.
-2. Run `make lint` and fix any issues.
+2. Run `task lint` and fix any issues.
-3. Keep `make test` green and 100% coverage.
+3. Keep `task test` green and 100% coverage.
 4. Open a PR - describe your changes clearly.

 See [CONTRIBUTING.md](https://github.com/IBM/mcp-context-forge/blob/main/CONTRIBUTING.md) for more details.